jonobr1/two.js/wiki/documentation/effects/texture/README.md

 | `object` | The object to make observable. |

 Convenience function to apply observable qualities of a [Two.Texture](/documentation/texture) to any object.
-Handy if you'd like to extend or inherit the {@link Two.Texture} class on a custom class.
+Handy if you'd like to extend or inherit the [Two.Texture](/documentation/texture) class on a custom class.